kohkimakimoto/essh/README.md

 Special purpose properties require first character is lower case.
 They are used for special purpose of Essh functions, not ssh_config.

-The all properties of this type listed below.
+All the properties of this type are listed below.

 * `description` (string): Description is a description of the host.
 * `hidden` (bool): If you set it true, zsh completion doesn't show the host.